Spandankc100/act1_3_repo/README.md

 # act1_3_repo
  # hey welcome to VSCode for Mannagment of unstaucted data !
 ## Additional Notes
-This section contains updates made to explore multiple local copies of the repository.
+This section contains updates made to explore multiple local copies of the repository.SKC 1